Libera-Chat/libera-chat.github.io/about.md

 title: About Libera Chat
 ---

-Libera Chat is a Swedish nonprofit organisation, feel free to [read our bylaws](/bylaws).
+Libera Chat is a Swedish nonprofit organisation with organisation number 802535-6448, feel free to [read our bylaws](/bylaws).
 The organisation is run entirely by volunteer staff who are the members of, and have equal voting power in, the organisation.
 Libera Chat's purpose is to provide services such as a community platform for free open-source software and peer directed projects on a volunteer basis.

 Most decisions are taken by the membership as a whole.
 The board primarily deals with organisational tasks like managing our bookkeeping